 - Michael Fassbender was initially cast as Franck before he had to drop out due to scheduling conflicts.
 Considering the magnificent chemistry Fassbender and James McAvoy had in X-Men: First Class, it makes you wonder if Fassbender's participation would have affected the dynamic between Franck and Simon.
 Colin Firth was briefly considered.

-- Danny Boyle had revealed in his commentary for Steve Jobs that before Michael Fassbender had left Trance, the actor was pushing for the character of Elizabeth to be gender-flipped so that he could play the role instead.
+- Danny Boyle had revealed in his commentary for Steve Jobs that before Fassbender had left production, the actor was pushing for the character of Elizabeth to be gender-flipped so that he could play the role instead.
 James McAvoy was already cast as Simon, and Elizabeth and Simon had previously been involved in a therapist/patient affair, so that means Fassbender wanted one of the central relationships to be a homosexual one, and he was willing to film sex scenes with McAvoy.

 - Scarlett Johansson, Mélanie Thierry, Eva Green and Zoe Saldana were considered for Elizabeth.